spacealtctrl/microg_installer_revived_again/README.md

 ## Common Issues

-- **"You do not have official microG installed"** - Install microG as user app first!
 - **"Maximum supported version" error** - You're using a newer microG than this module supports.
 Wait for update or use 0.3.9.250932.
 - **Bootloop:** Use [Magisk Safe Mode](https://topjohnwu.github.io/Magisk/faq.html) to disable module
 - **Black screen:** Don't use Magisk Delta's SuList